lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 increasing the Internet's size and scope.

-The present document provides a number of basic terms that have been useful in the standardization work for constrained environments.
+The present document provides a number of basic terms that have been useful in research and standardization work for constrained environments.
 The intention is not to exhaustively cover the field but to make sure a few core terms are used consistently between different groups cooperating in this space.